bmatheny/less-hip-chat/README.md

 ## Configuration

-I'm not a huge XML fan, I just use a little properties file.
+Check out conf/application.conf.
 This should be fairly self documenting.

 Each channel specified in the configuration can also get a specified purge time, where messages older than a particular time can be purged.